 With auto-discovery, devices are connected immediately after you finish the setup process.
 You don’t have to search for them or configure them.
 This makes for streamlined deployment where you don’t have to waste time configuring your devices manually.

-On Zenoss Core the process isn’t quite so simple.
+However, the process with Zenoss Core isn’t quite so simple.
 To discover a device you need to select the IP range you want to use and the Windows, SNMP, and SSH details you want to use.
 To do this you’ll need to:

 Network Monitoring

 In this section, we’re going to look at how the overall monitoring experience is delivered in both products.
 A more specific look at visualization can be found further down.
 As one of the top products on the market at the moment, SolarWinds Network Performance Monitor’s network monitoring experience is excellent.
-Devices are color-coded according to their health and you can also customize displays such as Top 10 devices by utilization.
-However, almost nothing as useful as the Nodes with Problems window, which shows you all nodes that are incurring difficulties.
+Devices are color-coded according to their health, and you can also customize displays such as Top 10 devices by utilization.
+Moreover, the Nodes with Problems window is very useful, which shows you all nodes that are incurring difficulties.
 This is especially useful when you are trying to meet faulty devices head on.

 Zenoss Core delivers a monitoring experience with a dated design that is driven by Python.
 Originally, Zenoss Core’s auto detection capabilities brought it a lot of popularity.
 Another monitoring feature that helps move you along nicely is monitoring templates.
 Templates are used to configure data for devices, components, and interfaces throughout the network out of the box.
 This means that you don’t have to configure everything yourself.